Latest Moonbeam (GLMR) News Update

 Moonbeam's development continues with these milestones:

-1. Moonbeam x HELLO Labs Accelerator (Early 2026) – A program offering funding and support to developers building web3 games on the network.
+1. HELLO Labs Accelerator Launch (Early 2026) – A program offering funding and media exposure to onboard new Web3 gaming projects.

 Deep Dive